HITSZ-MAS/.github/profile/README.md

 ## Hi there 👋

-Welcome to Multi-Agent System Lab led by [Prof. Guangfu Ma](https://faculty.hitsz.edu.cn/maguangfu), [Prof. Jie Mei](http://faculty.hitsz.edu.cn/meijie), [A.P.
-Zibo Miao](https://faculty.hitsz.edu.cn/miaozibo) and [A.P.
-Youmin Gong](https://faculty.hitsz.edu.cn/gongyoumin).
+Welcome to Multi-Agent System Lab led by [Prof. Guangfu Ma](https://faculty.hitsz.edu.cn/maguangfu), [Prof. Jie Mei](http://faculty.hitsz.edu.cn/meijie), [Assoc.
+Prof. Zibo Miao](https://faculty.hitsz.edu.cn/miaozibo) and [Asst.
+Prof. Youmin Gong](https://faculty.hitsz.edu.cn/gongyoumin).
 Our group is part of [Harbin Institute of Technology(Shenzhen)](http://en.hitsz.edu.cn/), [School of Mechanical Engineering and Automation](http://smea.hitsz.edu.cn/).
 Our research interests are in spacecraft attitude control, multi-agent systems, robotics and quantum control.
 If you are interested in joining our lab, please feel free to contact us.

 For more information, please check our [homepage](https://hitsz-mas.github.io/mas-lab-website/).